Top 20 Hawaii Snorkeling Spots

 Mauna Kea Beach

-Near the Mauna Kea Beach Hotel in Waimea, Mauna Kea Beach aka Kauna’oa Beach is one of the best places to snorkel on the Big Island.
+Mauna Kea Beach in Waimea, aka Kauna’oa Beach, is one of the best places to snorkel on the Big Island.
 This spot is perfect for kids, beginners, and experienced snorkelers.
-The best thing about this Big Island snorkel spot is that the water is almost always calm, and the ocean clarity in the mornings is unmatched.
-You will definitely see lots of action here!
+The best thing about this Big Island snorkel spot is the water.
+It is almost always calm, and the ocean clarity in the mornings is unmatched.
+You are sure to see lots of action here!

 Guests can access Mauna Kea Beach through the Mauna Kea Hotel gates.
-If you would like to snorkel here, make sure that you arrive early because the hotel limits how many parking passes they give out each day.
+If you would like to snorkel here, make sure that you arrive early because the hotel has a limit on how many parking passes they give out each day.

 Once you get to the beach, try to find a spot near one of the ends of the beach, whichever seems to be more enticing to you.
-Snorkeling at Mauna Kea Beach is best closer to the rocky points, and water access is typically an easy swim down a sandy slope on the ocean floor.
-On the right side of the beach, we suggest that you hug the side of the rocky point to get up close with the marine life tucked into the rock wall crevices.
-If you are a strong swimmer and an experienced snorkeler, explore about 20-30 feet away from the rock wall to view some stunning coral gardens.
+Access to the water is a pretty easy swim down a sandy slope on the ocean floor.
+The best snorkeling at Mauna Kea Beach is a bit closer to the rocky points on the right side of the beach.
+We suggest that you hug the side of the rocky point so you can get up close with the marine life tucked into the rock wall crevices.
+If you are a strong swimmer and an experienced snorkeler, you can swim out about 20-30 feet away from the rock wall to view some stunning coral gardens.

 While guests snorkel at Mauna Kea Beach, they can expect to see a wide range of vibrant fish.
 There are damselfish, eels, yellowtail goatfish, freckled hawkfish, Moorish idol, bullethead and stareye parrotfish, surgeonfish, yellow and lavender tang, cleaner wrasse, unicornfish, and much more depending on the time of year.
 It’s also common to see the Hawaiian green sea turtles at Mauna Kea Beach.